jan4984/draft-js/README.md

 I use draft-js in my product.
 I need change it to support some layouts rendering.
+Because the changes only focus to my product and not follow draft-js well, it is may not be merged to `facebook/draft-js`

 # Decorate multiple blocks
 ![Example of Decorate Multiple Blocks](examples/decorateblocks/result.png)